mbdevpl/VaDoR/README.md

 Copyright 2012.
 All rights reserved: M. Bysiek, R. Łojek, S. Peryt.
-Do not distribute without permission of all of the authors, unless different license is applied for specific source code files.
+Do not distribute without permission of all of the authors, unless a different license is applied for specific source code files.